Dirkster99/KB/README.md

 - Find Highlight text as you type
 - Download files (eg.: sample projects) stored inside a zip file

+## KnowledgeBase - Sample 8 ExtractText

+Description: This sample illustrates how the OffScreenBrowser can be used to extract text from page that is available at a given URL.

 ## References

 ### CefSharp on GitHub